italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To obtain a Wallet Instance Attestation from the wallet
 provider (backend) it is necessary to send a Wallet Instance Attestation
-Request from the wallet instance containing the associated public key
+Request from the Wallet Instance containing the associated public key
 and a nonce previously requested to avoid replay attacks.

 Header